AbYT101/PolyMap/README.md

+# PolyMap
-# PolyMap (Lists events in Poly campus, Bahirdar University)
+# (Lists events in Poly campus, Bahirdar University)

-It lists events on poly as an anchor on the map and display the details of that particular event.
-It also calculates the routine to the events location.
+It is a friendly android app that lists events on poly campus as an anchor on the map and displays the details of that particular event.

+Anyone can register a new event with its details.
+The app calculates the route to the events location and estimates time travel.
-I've used Here maps SDK for the deployment of the map.
+We have used Here maps SDK for the deployment of the map.

+More feature coming up...